-A distributor takes possession and ownership of the excipient(s), including e.g. repackaging, warehousing and transportation, but does not alter the excipients' physical and/or chemical characteristics e.g. processing / reprocessing.
+A distributor takes possession and/or ownership of the excipient(s), including e.g., repackaging, warehousing and transportation, but does not alter the excipients' physical and/or chemical characteristics e.g., processing / reprocessing.

-For further definitions refer to the IPEC Federation General Glossary of Terms and Acronyms [4].
+For further definitions of terms refer to the IPEC Federation General Glossary of Terms and Acronyms [2].

-Further processing activities, such as blending, mixing, milling, micronisation or any other physical manipulation of pharmaceutical excipients, should also reference the relevant sections of the current version of The Joint IPEC-PQG Good Manufacturing Practices Guide for Pharmaceutical Excipients (IPEC-PQG GMP) [2] as well as the EXCIPACT Good Manufacturing Practices / Good Distribution

-Practices Standard [3] or the NSF/IPEC/ANSI 363-2016 Good Manufacturing Practices (GMP) for Pharmaceutical Excipients [6] Standard.
+Further processing activities, such as blending, mixing, milling, micronisation or any other physical manipulation of pharmaceutical excipients, should also reference the relevant sections of the current version of The Joint IPEC-PQG Good Manufacturing Practices Guide for Pharmaceutical Excipients (IPEC-PQG GMP) [3] as well as the EXCIPACT Good Manufacturing Practices / Good Distribution Practices Standard [4] or the NSF/IPEC/ANSI 363 - Good Manufacturing Practices (GMP) for Pharmaceutical Excipients [5].